tiby312/dinotree_report/design2.md

 Rebuilding the first level of the tree does take some time, but it is still just a fraction of the entire building algorithm in most cases, provided that it was able to partition almost all the bots into two planes.

-The main reason against exploiting temporal locality is that adding any kind of "memory" to the tree where you save the positins of the dividers to use as good heuristic positions for next iterations will come at a cost of a possibly sub optimal tree layout which will hurt the query algorithm.
+The main reason against exploiting temporal locality is that adding any kind of "memory" to the tree where you save the positions of the dividers to use as good heuristic positions for next iterations will come at a cost of a possibly sub optimal tree layout which will hurt the query algorithm.
 Our goal is to make the query algorithm as fast as possible since that is what can dominate.

 The construction of the tree may seem expensive, but it is still less than the possible cost of this algorithm.
 This algorithm could dominate very easily depending on how many bots intersect.
 That is why the cost of sorting the bots in each node is worth it because our goal is to make this algorithm the fastest it possibly can be.
 The load of the rebalancing of the tree doesnt very as much as the load of this algorithm.